 Other fellowships are structured more like screenwriting contests.
 The Don and Gee Nicholl Fellowship is for professional screenwriters who have earned less than $5,000 for their work.
 The fellowship awards five $30,000 grants chosen from thousands of screenplay submissions.
 The American Screenwriters Association International Screenplay Competition not only offers $10,000 in cash for the top submission, but a script critique from a Hollywood script consultant, promotion of the winning script to major Hollywood studios and a trip to LA.

-For lots more information on screenwriting, filmmaking, movie production and related topics, check out the links on the next page.
+For lots more information on screenwriting, filmmaking, movie production and related topics, check out the links below.

 More Great Links